 “That’s not what I meant,” Jason countered.
-He tried to contain himself and gather his thoughts as he sensed Christine looking at him.
+He tried to contain himself and gather his thoughts.
 “Sure, Randy has been kind of wild lately, but maybe he’s just blowing off steam,” he said.
 “Troubles with Gina, bouncing from job to job, conflicts with his mom.
 That’s what causing it all.”

 “But how long will that behavior go on?
 I hate to think where it’s going to end up.”

-Jason searched for an answer and came up short.
-“You know what, we all make mistakes.
+Jason struggled to find an answer.
+“You know what,” he finally said, “we all make mistakes.
 Hell, all of us got into trouble with teachers or the principal or parents or someone in charge.
 That’s just part of growing up.”

 “But it’s not like he robbed a 7-Eleven or crashed a car into a school bus.
 He’s spirited, and he likes to stir things up.”

 “And I feel bad for Gina, she doesn’t deserve that,” Jason said.
 “But they’ve been heading for a crash for a while now.”

 “She was the one that left in tears while Randy just payed quarters with you guys.”